Anarchism in Bangladesh: Independent Bangladesh

 After the liberation of Bangladesh, Sheikh Mujibur Rahman set about implementing socialism in Bangladesh, seeking to create a society free from exploitation.
 Much of the country's industrial and financial sector was nationalized, while much of the country's agricultural sector remained in private hands.
 In 1975, Rahman enacted the Second Revolution, which transformed Bangladesh into a one-party state, merging the Awami League and the Communist Party into the ruling BaKSAL front.
 However, this state socialist revolution was brought to an abrupt end with the assassination of Sheikh Mujibur Rahman in a coup d'état, which brought the country under a right-wing military dictatorship and saw the dismantling of the government's socialist policies.

 The Communist Party participated in the opposition movement to the military rule of Hussain Muhammad Ershad, which finally came to an end in 1990.
 The restoration of parliamentarism brought with it the renewal of political freedoms for the Bangladeshi left-wing.
 But this also brought with it a crisis for the Communist Party, which now came to reckon with the Revolutions of 1989 and the collapse of the Eastern Bloc.
 The party fractured into a number of factions, one of which advocated the dissolution of the Communist Party and the reconstruction of the Bangladeshi left-wing along more democratic and libertarian lines.

 In the 2000s, anarchist ideas began to spread throughout the Bangladesh workers' movement, particularly among workers in the tea and garment sectors.
 The National Garment Workers Federation, which had formed contact with foreign anarcho-syndicalist federations including the Industrial Workers of the World, began to gain more prominence and organized a number of mass strikes among garment workers.
 But it gradually began to shift away from workers' self-organization and wildcat actions, towards more bureaucratic means of trade union management.
 The rise of anarcho-syndicalist practices had also led to the formation of the first workers' council among tea workers.
 This surge of anarcho-syndicalism in the country culminated on May 1, 2014, with the establishment of the Bangladesh Anarcho-Syndicalist Federation (BASF), which has the ultimate aim of creating a society based on liberty, mutual aid, federalism and self-management.
 The federation is affiliated with the IWA-AIT and is particularly active in organizing tea and garment workers.

+In 2019, the organization Auraj was founded.
+It consists of an anarchist publishing house that is also involved in various social struggles.